Baked Donuts with Chocolate Glaze

 Click here for a printable version of this recipe – For the Love of Cooking.net

 I was recently visiting the blog There’s Always Time to Cook and she had a post about being visited by the Fairy Hobmother who happens to present Amazon gift cards to bloggers.
 All I had to do was comment on her blog about what I would want from Amazon if the Fairy Hobmother visited me and I said a donut baking pan.
 Simple?
 Yes, but something I have wanted for a long time now.
 A few days later I was visited by the Fairy Hobmother who granted me my wish and sent me an Amazon gift card so I could buy my donut pan and four amazing cookbooks that I have been wanting.
-I found out that the Fairy Hobmother actually is a really generous person who works for Appliances Online where they have awesome appliances like this dishwasher.
 Thank you so much for the generous gift Fairy Hobmother!!!